adap/flower/examples/quickstart-fastai/README.md

 pip install -e .
 ```

-## Run the Example
+## Run the project

-You can run your `ClientApp` and `ServerApp` in both _simulation_ and
-_deployment_ mode without making changes to the code.
-If you are starting
-with Flower, we recommend you using the _simulation_ model as it requires
-fewer components to be launched manually.
-By default, `flwr run` will make
-use of the Simluation Engine.
+You can run your Flower project in both _simulation_ and _deployment_ mode without making changes to the code.
+If you are starting with Flower, we recommend you using the _simulation_ mode as it requires fewer components to be launched manually.
+By default, `flwr run` will make use of the Simulation Engine.

 ### Run with the Simulation Engine

 ```bash
 flwr run .
 ```

-You will see that fastai is starting a federated training.
-For a more in-depth look, be sure to check out the code on our [repo](https://github.com/adap/flower/tree/main/examples/quickstart-fastai).

 You can also override some of the settings for your `ClientApp` and `ServerApp` defined in `pyproject.toml`.
 For example: